HomeGeek RockThe Birth of Wizard Rock

 The Birth of Wizard Rock

-While filk music was inspired by science fiction, wizard rock evolved from the Harry Potter series of novels by J.K.
-Rowling.
+While filk music was inspired by science fiction, wizard rock evolved from the Harry Potter series of novels.
 In his 2018 book I Wanna Wrock!
 The World of Harry Potter-Inspired ‘Wizard Rock’ and Its Fandom, Paul Thomas – himself a wizard rock performer – traces the history of this newer musical genre as well as the fandom that evolved from it.

 “Wizard rock emerged during a very specific historical and technological context,” Thomas writes.
 “In 2002, Pottermania was part of the zeitgeist, with the books having ensnared an entire generation of children, as well as countless teenagers and adults.
 At the same time, technological breakthroughs had decreased the price of recording equipment, and more and more people were connecting online thanks to newfound high-speed Internet access.
 To (ab)use an idiom, wizard rock simply started in the right place at the right time.”